giovi321/log-triage/docs/index.md

 - **Pluggable classifiers.** Swap between built-in regex or rsnapshot heuristics, or register your own (see [Classifiers](classifiers.md)).
 - **Severity-aware.** Findings are labeled `WARNING`, `ERROR`, or `CRITICAL`, and can be escalated when anomalies are detected.
 - **LLM-ready payloads.** Generate concise payloads with prompt templates, without coupling to a specific provider.
+- **RAG-enhanced analysis.** Automatically retrieve relevant documentation from knowledge bases to provide more accurate, context-aware AI responses with citations.
 - **Web dashboard.** Explore findings, edit configuration, and tune regexes in a dark-mode UI.
 - **Alerts and storage.** Send webhook or MQTT alerts, and persist findings in SQLite or Postgres for the Web UI.